-The Brethren Faith in Action Fund (BFIA) has distributed its first grants for 2021.
+The Brethren Faith in Action Fund (BFIA) has distributed three new grants in recent weeks.
 The fund gives grants to Church of the Brethren congregations and camps in the United States and Puerto Rico, using money generated by the sale of the upper campus of the Brethren Service Center in New Windsor, Md.
 Find out more and download application forms at www.brethren.org/faith-in-action.